BeforeWave/agent-helm/docs/security.md

     allowLocalBinding: false
 ```

+`allow` grants configured outbound destinations.

+`deny` removes configured access.

-`allow` grants destinations, `deny` removes them, and `allowLocalBinding` separately controls whether local TCP listeners may be created.
-Local binding is disabled by default.
+`allowLocalBinding` separately controls whether local TCP listeners may be created and is disabled by default.

-Workspace-level rules inherit user-level grants and can add restrictions or additional approved access according to the configuration model.
+Workspace-level rules are resolved together with user-level policy according to the configuration model.

 ## Capability boundaries

-The user configuration defines the fixed MCP capability ceiling.
+User configuration defines the maximum MCP capability surface available to Agent Helm.

-External MCP can independently configure:
+External MCP can configure capabilities such as:

-- command execution;
+* command execution;
-- semantic operations;
+* semantic operations;
-- read-only mode;
+* read-only mode;
-- local Agent delegation.
+* local Agent delegation.

-Native MCP never exposes generic command authority.
+Native MCP does not expose generic direct command execution.

-Runtime UI controls may reduce the External surface further.
-They cannot raise it above the configured ceiling.
+Runtime UI controls may reduce the effective External surface.

+They cannot raise it above the configured capability ceiling.

-Read-only mode removes mutation authority even if other resource grants would normally permit writes.
+Read-only mode removes mutation authority even when other resource grants would otherwise permit writes.

 ## MCP transport authentication

-Core MCP HTTP endpoints require bearer tokens.
-Generated token files use restricted file permissions.
+Agent Helm Core MCP HTTP endpoints require bearer-token authentication.

+Generated token material is stored with restricted local permissions.

-The local HTTP surface is not intended as a browser data plane.
-Browser-origin requests are rejected even if they possess a token; the Agent Helm Chrome Extension uses Native Messaging for its local connection.
+The local MCP HTTP surface is not intended to be used as a browser data plane.

-## Confidential output boundary

-Every public MCP tool result passes a final Agent Helm-owned confidentiality boundary.
+Browser-origin access is rejected by the supported browser integration path even if a token is available.

+The Agent Helm Chrome Extension communicates with the local installation through Native Messaging.

+## Output-scope validation

+Public MCP results pass Agent Helm-owned validation before being returned to the client.

+These checks provide an additional boundary against returning host data that is outside the scope of the authorized Agent Helm operation.

+They are not a general-purpose data-loss-prevention system and should not be treated as a substitute for correct Workspace, execution-policy, and Sandbox enforcement.

-If a result would expose host data outside the authorized execution context, Agent Helm withholds the result and returns `confidential_output_redacted` rather than forwarding the data to the client.
+Where Agent Helm detects an output that cannot safely be returned under the current context, the result is withheld rather than forwarded to the MCP client.

-This is a final defense boundary; it does not replace correct workspace and execution enforcement.

 ## Local Coding Agents

-A delegated native Agent session is scoped to the same execution context that created it.
-The Agent's own session ID is an identifier, not an authority token.

-Native integrations continue to own their session persistence, model configuration, cancellation, and UI controls, while Agent Helm controls which Workspace/work path the delegated work belongs to.
+Agent Helm can delegate a task to a supported local Coding Agent integration.

+The delegation request remains associated with the current Agent Helm Workspace, work path, conversation, and Work.

+An Agent session ID identifies the delegated session and does not expand Agent Helm authority.

+The native integration continues to own the Agent's:

+* session persistence;
+* model configuration;
+* cancellation;
+* UI controls;
+* filesystem enforcement;
+* command permissions;
+* network permissions;
+* Sandbox behavior.

+Agent Helm's direct-execution Sandbox policy should not be assumed to automatically govern every operation performed internally by a delegated Agent.

 ## Security posture

-Agent Helm is designed to fail closed at authority boundaries, but it runs developer tools against real local projects and should be configured deliberately.
+Agent Helm runs real development tools against real local projects.

+It should be configured deliberately.

+Recommended defaults are:

+* keep Workspace registration narrow;
+* grant only the filesystem access a project actually needs;
+* expose only the environment variables required by the toolchain;
+* allow only required network destinations;
+* keep local binding disabled unless necessary;
-Keep Workspace registration narrow, grant only the filesystem/environment/network access a project needs, and leave unsandboxed fallback disabled unless there is a specific reason to enable it.
+* keep unsandboxed fallback disabled unless there is a specific reason to enable it;
+* review the permission and Sandbox model of each local Coding Agent integration separately.